Professional Guide

 • ONLINE ASSESSMENT + VIDEO INTERVIEW

-• vMock Elevator Pitch for Video Interviews: This tool helps you practice your minute-long Elevator Pitch and uses AI to give you specific feedback for improvement.
-Check out the guide to learn how to use it and access it through vMock.
+• VMock Elevator Pitch for Video Interviews.
+This tool helps you practice your 1-minute Elevator Pitch and uses AI to give you feedback.

 • FIT INTERVIEW

-There are 3 basic questions you need to be able to answer with confidence:
+There are 3 initial questions you are always going to have to answer with confidence:

 • Tell me about yourself.